robertsa/colorboxes/README.md

 colorboxes
 ==========

-A jQuery project involving colorful boxes
+A JavaScript project involving colorful boxes

 Interact with the boxes to make your own personal in-browser disco!